Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Causality and stability

-The latter inequality is evident when the energy density and pressure are separated as in Eq.~(\ref{relations}), where the Alfven velocity reads $v_A^2 = \frac{B^2/\mu_m}{ \epsilon+P+B^2/\mu_m} $.
+The latter inequality is evident when the energy density and pressure are separated as in Eq.~(\ref{relations}), where the Alfv\'{e}n velocity reads $v_A^2 = \frac{B^2/\mu_m}{ \epsilon+P+B^2/\mu_m} $.
 This inequality should hold unless a strong coupling between the matter and magnetic components significantly reduces the total energy density and pressure.